PeepstakeOwners/SPEARSOCIAL/README.md

 Following are its features that makes it stand out from other tools -

 ### Useful Metrics
-Easy to understand metrics and analysis of the data like trending keywords, hashtags, audience sentiments on a particular keyword.
+Easy to understand metrics and analysis of the data like trending keywords, hashtags, audience sentiments on a particular keyword

 ![sentiments image](https://github.com/PeepstakeOwners/SPEARSOCIAL/blob/main/images/sentiments.png)